 In this paper, we describe a tool that aims at helping decision-makers and intelligence analysts to sort and filter the reports that they receive about an area of operations.
 The tools is based on the concept of an impact matrix, which has been used in business for risk analysis for some time.
 The impact matrix is originally just a static picture that acts as a reminder to the decision-maker: it simply lists a number of possible future events that might impact the decision-maker.
 Here, we add a dynamic component to the tool.
-By connecting incoming reports from sensor and human observers to the events that they might influence, we dynamically re-calculate the probabilities of the events and display this information to the user.
+By connecting incoming reports from sensors and human observers to the events that they might influence, we dynamically re-calculate the probabilities of the events and display this information to the user.
 In the current implementation we use Bayesian belief networks to calculate the probabilities.
+The impact matrix can be seen as one way of sorting the incoming reports and allowing the user to select different views where only those reports that are connected to the event that the user is considering are shown.
+Reports can in this case be connected to several different events.